-MPP-505 Public Sector Governance
+MPPA-505 Public Sector Governance

-This course provides an examination of the democratic institutions and processes involved in developing, influencing, and forming public policy as informed by macro-level processes such as our changing national ideology, emerging and established social movements, governmental/legal systems, and political ideologies and practices.
-While a primary focus is on the governance of the Canadian public sector, comparisons with other models in the global environment are also considered.
-The course also critiques the role of the street-level bureaucrat in different contexts of governance and examines the micro-level factors that inform the public policy process and the relationship between citizens and government.
+This course provides an examination of the democratic institutions and processes involved in developing, influencing, and forming public policy as informed by processes such as Canada's changing national ideology, emerging and established social movements, government/legal systems, and political ideologies and practices.
+The course explores major reforms to the Canadian Public Sector, the principles underpinning those reforms, and t heir implications for the implementation of contemporary public policy, governance, and accountability.
+The course also explores the impact of these reforms on not-for-profit organizations.
+While a primary focus is on the governance of the Canadian Public Sector, comparisons with other models in the global environment are also considered.